COVID-19 Updates

 HOW TO PROTECT YOURSELF AND OTHERS FROM COVID-19:

-NJDOH and CDC recommend these steps to help prevent the spread of COVID-19:
+These steps can help prevent the spread of COVID-19:

 - Wash your hands often using soap and warm water for at least 20 seconds.
 If soap and water are not available, use a hand sanitizer with at least 60% alcohol and rub your hands until they feel dry